-Connect a heavy gauge (#10AWG) copper wire to the earth ground lug on the left end of the panel and connect the other end to a ground rod or metal cold water pipe (See Figure 3).
+Connect a heavy gauge (#14AWG) copper wire to the earth ground terminal on the right end of the panel and connect the other end to a ground rod or metal cold water pipe.
 It is extremely important that the earth ground connection be as short as possible.
 The ground rod should have sufficient depth to provide a low impedance connection to earth.
 This connection is required for the surge/lightning protection circuits to function properly.

-NOTE: Proper earth grounding of the 1800 is required for warranty coverage.
+Note: Proper earth grounding of the 1800 is required for warranty coverage.